purposebakery/MortalityDayFlutter/README.md

 ## Takeaway
 - Use for own small or medium sized apps
-- Super fancy animations / design possible but requires (like all fields probably) a little more practice.
+- Super fancy animations / design possible but requires (like all fields probably) a little more practice
-- Very easy of you don't want to think about design too much since it comes with a lot of in-house material design / cupertino set up.
+- Very easy if you don't want to think about design too much since it comes with a lot of in-house material design / cupertino set up.
 - Flutter Web not evaluated
-- Nice in-house support for parallel iOS and Android development